Reuben Kemper

 Reuben Kemper (February 21, 1771 – January 29, 1827) was an American pioneer and filibuster.

 Kemper and West Florida

 Born in Fauquier County, Virginia, Kemper and his brothers Nathan and Samuel settled in Feliciana Parish, near Baton Rouge, Spanish West Florida, shortly after 1800.
-Expelled from the province by the Spanish authorities in a dispute over land titles, the Kemper brothers organized a small force in the Mississippi Territory and returned, declaring West Florida to be independent.
+Expelled from the province by the Spanish authorities in a dispute over land titles, the Kemper brothers organized a small force in Mississippi Territory and returned, declaring West Florida to be independent.
 They attempted to capture Baton Rouge in 1804, but were defeated, having failed to gain the support of local Anglo-American settlers.
 Most of the latter were satisfied with Spanish rule on account of Spain's liberal land grants and its protection of slavery.
 The following year Spanish forces captured all three brothers while they were on U.S. soil, but American forces rescued them as they were being taken down the Mississippi River.